Plan 1 loans: How do Pay As You Earn (PAYE) student loan repayments work?

 Example 1 – Jann, new starter employee

-Jann left university in the summer of 2017 and got a job straight away.
+Jann, originally from Scotland, left university in the summer of 2019 and got a job straight away.
 He had no P45 so his employer asked for information to complete the new starter checklist.

 Although Jann has a Plan 1 income-contingent student loan, he didn’t leave his course before last 6 April, so his employer was not required to start deducting loan repayments even if Jann was earning over the repayment threshold.

 But from April 2020, HMRC should issue a ‘start notice’ to his employer and if Jann is earning more than the threshold, loan deductions will begin.

 Francesca, who is also from Scotland and has a Plan 1 income-contingent student loan, leaves university at the same time as Jann, in the summer of 2019 but cannot find work straight away.